 The upgrade process cannot be applied to downgrades between major versions, since earlier versions might not support some data formats in the current version.
 For example, you can't downgrade from version 22.2.1 to version 22.1.7.
 However, downgrades are supported between minor versions; for example, you can downgrade from version 22.2.2 to version 22.2.1.

 Check to ensure all nodes are healthy by running

 Select a node that has not been upgraded yet and place it into maintenance mode using

 --waitoption ensures that the cluster is healthy before putting the node into maintenance mode.

 Verify that the node is in maintenance mode by running

 Validate the health of the cluster by running

 Healthy: true.
-You can also evaluate external metrics.
-If you encounter any issues, take the node out of maintenance mode by running
+You can also evaluate external metrics to determine cluster health.
+If the cluster has any issues, take the node out of maintenance mode by running